sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 ## Pure Functional Programming

-This is where we encounter the _Pure Functional Programming_ principles, where functions must be:
+This is where we encounter the _Pure Functional Programming_ (PFP) principles, where functions must be:

-- Total: the behavior should be explicit just by looking at the types:
+- **Total**: the behavior should be explicit just by looking at the types:

 ```scala
 // Those are NOT total